csinva/csinva.github.io/_notes/ai/decisions.md

 # decision theory / VPI -- R&N 16.5 & 16.6

+- note: here we are just making 1 decision
 - *decision network* (sometimes called *influence diagram*)
   1. *chance nodes* - represent RVs (like BN)
   2. *decision nodes* - points where decision maker has a choice of actions